 Psalm 14 – Fallen Man and a Faithful God

-This Psalm is simply titled, To the Chief Musician.
+This psalm is simply titled To the Chief Musician.
 A Psalm of David.
 With this title, we have the author (David) and the intended audience (the Chief Musician), whom we can take to represent more than a choir leader such as Asaph; it looks to the ultimate Musician of the universe, God Himself.
-“The thought of the whole psalm is that the safety of godliness, and the peril of ungodliness.”
-(Morgan)
+“The thought of the whole psalm is the safety of godliness, and the peril of ungodliness.”
+(G. Campbell Morgan)

 A. The sad condition of the man who rejects God.

 1. (1) David’s analysis of the God-rejecting man.